hpssjellis/lightening-talk-Pecha-Kucha-tensorflowjs/README.md

-I had to make a Pecha Kucha format Lightening Talk and as I normal wing everything I found making the slides kind of boring so to make things a bit more interesting I made this Gitpages website repository.
+I had to make a Pecha Kucha format Lightening Talk and once my code works I typically wing my presentation so I found making the slides kind of boring.
+To make things a bit more interesting I made this Gitpages website repository.
 It is not bad for practising your talk.
 If you want to use it just follow these steps:

 1. Fork this repository
 1. Go in to "Settings" and set "Github Pages" source to "master branch"